giovannidotgen/Giovannis-Potpourri/README.md

 This is a port of Sonic The Hedgehog (1991) to Sonic Clean Engine (S.C.E.), our heavily modified and improved Sonic 3 & Knuckles engine, which we have been using for a long time for our MD projects (such as Hellfire Saga and Sonic 3 & Knuckles: Epilogue).

 Free use.
 You use it at your own risk.
 All code is provided “as is”.
 This source code uses software from other authors.
 Check their licenses before using it.
 You assume any and all responsibility for using this content responsibly.
 I claims no responsibility or warranty.
+Commercial usage is expressly prohibited.

 You can use this source code as a base for your projects, or just as an example for optimizations of your source code.